sporksmith/walking-onions-wip/specs/06-clients-behavior.md

 small group of relays by exact IP address, the client can connect or extend to one of those addresses specifically.

-If we decide IP ranges are important, that IP addresses without ports are important, or that key specifications are important, we can add indices that list relays by IP, by RSAId, or by Ed25519 Id.
+If we decide IP ranges are important, that IP addresses without ports are important, or that key specifications are important, we can add routing indices that list relays by IP, by RSAId, or by Ed25519 Id.
 Clients could then use those indices to remotely retrieve SNIPs, and then use those SNIPs to connect to their selected relays.

 > Future work: we need to decide how many of the above functions to actually
 > support.